Embracing Casual French: 5 Grammar Rules You Can Kiss Goodbye

 Ils vont pas à l’école.
 (They’re not going to school.)

 Simple, right?
 Exactly.
-The French can’t bother being meticulous in casual circumstances.
+The French don’t bother with being meticulous in casual circumstances.
 Surrounding your verb with both the ne and pas is too much work!
-Besides, there bigger things to worry about, like making crêpes or hollandaise sauce.
-Now those are things that require meticulous attention!

 2. Using nous to mean “we”